Grading

 Note

-This meeting will be planned by the supervisors, and there is nothing specific to prepare.
+This meeting will be scheduled by the supervisors, and there is nothing specific to prepare.

 Three rubrics are used